Corruptions of Supervised Learning Problems: Typology and Mitigations: Abstract

 \section{Abstract}

 Corruption is notoriously widespread in data collection.
-Despite extensive research, the existing literature on corruption predominantly focuses on specific settings and learning scenarios, lacking a unified view.
-There is still a limited understanding of how to effectively model and mitigate corruption in machine learning problems.
-In this work, we develop a general theory of corruption from a fresh information-theoretic perspective---with \emph{Markov kernels} as a foundational mathematical tool.
-We generalize the definition of corruption beyond the concept of distributional shift: corruption includes all modifications of a learning problem, including changes in model class and loss function.
-We will focus here on changes in probability distributions.
-This perspective leads to three novel opportunities.
-First, it enables the construction of a provably exhaustive framework for \emph{pairwise Markovian corruptions} that has not been achieved before.
-The framework not only allows us to study corruption types based on their input space, but also serves to unify prior works on specific corruption models and establish a consistent nomenclature.
-Second, it facilitates a systematic analysis of the consequences of corruption on learning tasks by comparing Bayes risks in the clean and corrupted scenarios.
-This examination sheds light on complexities arising from joint and dependent corruptions on both labels and attributes, a realm scarcely explored in existing research.
-Notably, while label corruptions affect only the loss function, more intricate cases involving attribute corruptions extend the influence beyond the loss to affect the hypothesis class.
+Despite extensive research, the existing literature predominantly focuses on specific settings and learning scenarios, lacking a unified view of corruption modelization and mitigation.
+In this work, we develop a general theory of corruption, which incorporates all modifications to a supervised learning problem, including changes in model class and loss.
+Focusing on changes to the underlying probability distributions via Markov kernels, our approach leads to three novel opportunities.
+First, it enables the construction of a novel, provably \emph{exhaustive} corruption framework, distinguishing among different corruption types.
+This serves to unify existing models and establish a consistent nomenclature.
+Second, it facilitates a systematic analysis of corruption consequences on learning tasks, by considering Bayes risks in the clean and corrupted scenarios.
+Notably, while label corruptions affect only the loss function, attribute corruptions additionally influence the hypothesis class.
 Third, building upon these results, we investigate mitigations for various corruption types.
-We expand the existing loss-correction results for label corruption, including also the dependent type.
-We identify the necessity to generalize the classical corruption-corrected learning framework to a new paradigm with weaker requirements, so as to include other forms of corruptions beyond just labels.
-Within the latter setting, we provide a negative result for loss correction in the attribute and the joint corruption case.
+We expand existing loss-correction methods for label corruption to handle dependent corruption types.
+Our findings highlight the necessity to generalize this classical corruption-corrected learning framework to a new paradigm with weaker requirements to encompass more corruption types.
+We provide such a paradigm as well as loss correction formulas in the attribute and joint corruption cases.